 6. Banfeng Big Tennis Ball for Dogs

-- Natural rubber and felt are safe for teeth and gentle on mouths
+- Natural rubber and thick felt are safe for teeth and durable for outdoor use

 - Encourages active play